Distributed Koopman Learning with Incomplete Measurements: Introduction

-As multi-agent systems find extensive applications, it is reasonable to anticipate the necessity for analogous approaches in handling large-scale dynamical systems.
-Our particular focus lies in scenarios where various agents possess only partial information about the state of a large NTVS and seek to collectively estimate the system dynamics through cooperative yet distributed means.
-Note that the challenge we are tackling differs from the problem of distributed state estimation \cite{olfati2005consensus,park2016design,kim2016distributed, wang2017distributed} where the system dynamics are assumed to be known by all agents to estimate the state of the overall system.
-The objective of this paper is well beyond recovering the complete state of the system.
-Instead, we aim to comprehensively capture the entire dynamics i.e. how the system's complete state evolves over time.
+As multi-agent systems (MAS) become increasingly prevalent in large-scale applications, there arises a need for distributed frameworks capable of identifying complex dynamical systems.
+In particular, we focus on scenarios where each agent has access only to partial observations of a nonlinear time-invariant system (NTIS) and must cooperatively estimate the system dynamics in a distributed manner.
+This challenge is fundamentally different from distributed state estimation problems \cite{olfati2005consensus,park2016design, wang2017distributed}, where the dynamics are assumed to be known and the objective is to reconstruct the full system state.
+Instead, our goal is to capture the full dynamical evolution of the system itself.

-The challenge of distributed dynamics learning has been addressed and approached in various manners.
-Many of these methodologies involve modeling the system with an unknown parameter, thereby transforming the problem into a distributed estimation challenge.
-Notable methods include those proposed in \cite{cattivelli2009diffusion, lopes2008diffusion}, where diffusion-based adaptive techniques were utilized to achieve the least-mean squares solution.
-More recently, in \cite{fu2022distributed}, the authors tackle the issue of distributed system identification for linear stochastic systems with binary sensors and certain unknown coefficients.
-However, modeling system dynamics with an unknown parameter isn't always feasible and often requires prior knowledge.
-In this study, we aim to estimate the dynamics, employing a linearized model, thereby facilitating its application in various other objectives such as controller design and optimal control.